zaina826/zaina826/README.md

 * **TinyML & Edge AI**
 * **Signal Processing**
 * **Bioacoustics & Biological Data**
-* **Multimodal and Agentic AI Systems**
+* **Agentic & Multi-Agent AI Systems**
 * **Machine Learning for Scientific Applications**

 ---

 ## 🧠 Current & Recent Work

-### 🤖 AI Systems & Software Engineering — aiXplain
+### 🤖 Software Engineer — aiXplain

-Worked as a **Software Engineering Intern** at aiXplain, contributing to backend and SDK development for AI systems and agent-based applications.

-My work involved building and improving infrastructure that makes AI systems more accessible, reliable, and scalable.
+Currently working as a **Software Engineer at aiXplain**, an agentic AI company headquartered in **San Jose, California**.

+I work on AI agent infrastructure, backend systems, and SDK development, contributing to systems for building, orchestrating, and managing AI agents and their interactions with models, tools, and other components.

+I previously joined aiXplain as a **Software Engineering Intern** before transitioning into my current engineering role.

 ### ⚡ Efficient Computer Vision & TinyML — Hacettepe DREAM